History, tourist information, and nearby accommodation

 A tower stands at one corner of the hall; this was built for defensive purposes but was later used as a chapel.
 This may actually predate the hall house.
 Stone foundations to the north of the house are probably the remains of a 13th century fortified manor on the site before Bishop Gravesend stepped in.

-Nurstead is primarily a wedding and corporate event venue and and is not open to the general public.
+Nurstead is primarily a wedding and corporate event venue, though it also offers B&B and self-catering accommodation.

 About Nurstead Court